martim00/aventura/README.md

 1. From your project's directory, run `yarn webpack-dev-server`.
 1. Open up your browser to `http://localhost:8080`.
 1. You should see a web page with the example game.
-1. Starting changing `assets/game.json` with your stuff.
+1. Start changing `assets/game.json` with your stuff.
 1. All assets should be located in `assets` folder.

 Because you are running the project through Webpack Dev Server, any time you make a change to your source code, the browser will automatically refresh with your updated code.